LocalGovIMS/localgov-ims-website/documentation/index.markdown

 ### Finance

 The Local Gov IMS has been funded by the Local Digital Fund provided by MHCLG.
-The project's intent is for the codebase to remain open source and freely available.
+The codebase will remain open source and freely available.
 The current codebase is on [GitHub](https://github.com/LocalGovIMS/localgov-ims) — an updated version will be released once governance arrangements are agreed with project partners and MHCLG.

 ### Communication